livz/livz.github.io/_posts/2016-03-10-binary-master-lieutenant-4.md

 ```

 First, a bit about the functionality of the application:
 * The code at **[1]** _sets the effective user id_ to the actual user id running the process.
 The effective user id is what the OS checks when making a decision whether to allow an operation or not.
-To understand more about real and effective user id, check [this link](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id#32456814).
+To understand more about real and effective user ids, check [this link](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id#32456814).
-* Basically this call will drop the privileges temporarily to check if the real user has privileges to open a file or not.
+* Basically this call will drop the privileges temporarily (remember we have a setuid program) to check if the real user has privileges to open a file or not.
-*  the _seteuid()_ call at **[2]** then restores the privileges by setting the effective user id to 1006 (level5), which is the actual owner of the binary:
+*  The _seteuid()_ call at **[2]** then restores the privileges by setting the effective user id to 1006 (level5), which is the actual owner of the binary:

 ```
 $ id
 uid=1005(level4) gid=1005(level4) groups=1005(level4)